The most valuable agency creatives are those whose imaginations naturally run wild.

 “Visiting Lion Country as a team gave us a common bank of experiences that helped inspire and shape our creative in the most unique way,” said Tonya Speciale, creative director of the West Palm Beach advertising agency.

 Those experiences included petting a 93-year-old tortoise, brushing a 4,300-pound rhino and feeding a 15-foot-tall giraffe.

 “We were able to build connections with the animals by being so close to them,” said digital designer Daniel Sauceda.

 Sauceda created ads showing a giraffe reading over a little girl’s shoulder and a flamingo dancing with a young ballerina.

 The most valuable part of the day may have been the insight provided by head curator Brian Dowling.
 The veteran Lion Country employee loves his job almost as much as the park’s chimps love their annual visits from Santa.

-Copywriter Staci Sturrock sprinkled Dowling’s often humorous anecdotes throughout her tongue-in-cheek personality profiles of Lion Country residents.
+Copywriter Staci Sturrock then sprinkled Dowling’s often humorous anecdotes throughout her personality profiles of Lion Country residents.

 “The stars of Lion Country Safari are the zebras, oryxes and ostriches,” Sturrock said.